LewisWrighter/JavaBankApp/README.md

 - ☕ **Java** – Core programming language for app logic.
 - 📱 **Android Studio** – IDE used for development.
 - 🎨 **XML** – Designed and styled UI layouts.
-- 🔄 **Android Activity Lifecycle** – Managed screen transitions and user sessions.
+- 🔄 **Android Activity Lifecycle** – Managed screen transitions and user navigation.
-- 🏦 **SQLite Database** – For user authentication and storing banking details.
 - 🖼️ **Android Vector Assets & Custom Drawables** – Used for icons, buttons, and UI elements.

 ---